Socio-economic impacts of the COVID-19 crisis on households in the Democratic Republic of Congo

 5 iterations of the survey between August and December 2020

-of households in the DRC have reduced their consumption of basic goods and services during the pandemic.
+of low-income households have seen their consumption of food and water decrease since prior to the pandemic.

 About the study